-As Table 1 indicates, the significant mathematical underrepresentation of some states is corrected by this proposal.
-California, the most populous state, is allocated twelve senators-showing how dramatically underrepresented this state currently is.
+As Table 1 indicates, this reform corrects the significant mathematical underrepresentation of some states.
+California, the most populous state, is allocated twelve senators-showing how dramatically underrepresented the state currently is.
 Texas is allocated nine senators.
 Florida and New York get six.
 Illinois, Ohio, and Pennsylvania receive four.
 States that gain one senator are Georgia, Michigan, New Jersey, North Carolina, and Virginia.

 Twelve states remain at the original number of two senators.
 Twenty-six states lose a senator-though some still remain overrepresented from a purely mathematical perspective.
-Eleven of the smallest states count less than one-half of a Rule of One Hundred unit.
-All of them continue to be represented by one senator nevertheless, satisfying a general federalism principle of "equal suffrage" of the states.
+Eleven of the smallest states count less than one-half of a Rule of One Hundred unit (i.e., less than .05/100 of the population).
+All states continue to be entitled to one senator nevertheless, following a general federalism principle of "equal suffrage" of the states.33 a larger House.